Islandora/documentation/docs/user-documentation/resource-nodes.md

 See [the media section](media.md) for more details.

-## Display Hints
+## Display Modes

-Drupal uses "View Modes" to provide alternative ways to present content to users.
-You may be familiar with the "full" and "teaser" versions of nodes, which are rendered using two corresponding kinds of View modes.
-Islandora also uses view modes to control how media content is displayed.
-Islandora provides two view modes for Media, one which renders the OpenSeadragon viewer and the other which renders the PDFjs viewer.
-These two View modes can be set explicitly in the node edit form or you can configure Islandora to use a specific View mode for all media with a specific Mime type using [Contexts](context.md).
+Drupal uses "display modes" (sometimes called "view modes") to provide alternative ways to present content to users.
+You may be familiar with the "full" and "teaser" versions of nodes, which are rendered using two corresponding display modes.
+Islandora makes use of display modes to control how media content is displayed.
+Islandora Defaults provides two view modes for Media, one which renders the OpenSeadragon viewer and the other which renders the pdf.js viewer.
+These two view modes can be enabled by using "Display hints" in the node edit form, or you can configure Islandora to use a specific display mode for all media based on the file's Mime type.
+Both methods make use of [Contexts](context.md).

-To set it explicitly on the resource node's edit form, simply check the View mode you want to use for that node in the _Display hints_ field:
+To set the display mode on the resource node's edit form, select the display mode you want to use for that node in the _Display hints_ field:

 ![Display hints](../assets/resource_nodes_display_hints.png)

-The selected View mode will then be used when the resource node's page is rendered.
+Due to the associated Context configurations ("Open Seadragon" and "PDFjs Viewer") that are shipped with Islandora Defaults, the selected display mode will then be used when the resource node's page is rendered.

 At a global level, there are a couple of ways to tell Drupal to use the PDFjs viewer to render the content of the media field whenever the media has a Mime type of `application/pdf`.

-The first way is to edit the "PDFjs" Context.
+The first way is to edit the "PDFjs Viewer" Context.
 By default, this Context tells Drupal to use the PDFjs viewer if the node has the term "PDFjs" (yes, that's a taxonomy term):

 ![Default PDFjs Context](../assets/resource_nodes_pdfjs_context_default.png)